ChromeUniverse/RedstoneBot/README.md

 ```

-## Usage (Ubuntu Linux)
+## Usage

-Follow these steps to create a clone of RedstoneBot.
+Follow these steps to create and host a clone of RedstoneBot.

+Please note: the following procesures are optimized for Ubuntu Linux and similar distros.

 **0. Register your bot app in the [Discord Developers Portal](https://discord.com/developers/applications) and create a new account for your bot in the [PloudOS registration page](https://ploudos.com/register/).**